berkeracir/ceng501/project/README.md

 ### 3.1.1 Dataset Generation

-I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* to generate waveforms with AWGN channel model.
+I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* release to generate waveforms with AWGN channel model.
 Waveforms are generated with every possible waveform combinations (which might be more extensive than the project's waveform parameters).
 For generating WiFi and LTE data, MATLAB script is written.
-I tried to write a similar script for generating 5G data, but *5G Toolbox* interface was not mature enough as *WLAN and LTE Toolboxes*.
-Therefore, I generated the 5G data from the 5G waveform generator GUI and saved waveform data into files.
-Then, 5G waveform data was read from them and written into dataset with *MATLAB* script.
+I tried to write a similar script for generating 5G data, but *5G Toolbox* interface was not mature enough as *WLAN and LTE Toolboxes* as 5G is much newer technology.
+Therefore, I generated the 5G data from the 5G Toolbox GUI and saved waveform variables into files.
+Then, 5G waveform variables was loaded from the files and written into dataset with a *MATLAB* script.
 It is said that, in the forums of *MathWorks*, *5G Toolbox* interface will be updated in *MATLAB R2021b* release so that script similar to *WiFi* and *LTE* waveform generator can be written for *5G* data generation.

 For the project, approximately 45,000 segments (512 I/Q pairs) are generated: 14,410 WiFi, 13,972 LTE and 16,170 5G segments.
 The number of generated segments can be easily increased.
 Visualization of 256 I/Q pairs can be seen below.